This article has been updated from a previous version.

 It’s a good time to brush up on some safety tips and precautions, and make sure you have the right car insurance to protect you, especially if you tend to commute through areas where wildlife roams.

 The best course of action is to avoid hitting a large animal with your vehicle in the first place.
-Make sure to slow down in wildlife-inhabited areas, especially where signs are posted, and mentally prepare your reaction to different potential scenarios before they happen, just in case.
+Make sure to slow down in wildlife-inhabited areas, especially where signs are posted, and mentally prepare for different potential scenarios before they happen, just in case.

 Be on the alert for wildlife at all times.
 According to the Wildlife Roadsharing Resource Centre (WRRC), the most likely situations for collisions with animals are: